-- of suspected abuse and neglect to the local authority children's social care as required and support staff who make referrals to local authority children's social care - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme - where a person is dismissed or left due to risk/harm to a child to the Director of HR so they can inform the Disclosure and Barring Service as required, and - where a crime may have been committed to the Police as required. - act as a source of support, advice and expertise for all staff - act as a point of contact with the safeguarding partners - as required, liaise with the "case manager" (as per Part four) and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member - liaise with staff on matters of safety, safeguarding and welfare (including online and digital safety) and ensure that children needs are considered holistically - liaise with the senior mental health lead and support teams where safeguarding concerns are linked to mental health - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - The designated safeguarding lead is responsible for ensuring that child protection files are kept up to date. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff - The designated safeguarding lead (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out the role.
+- of suspected abuse, neglect and exploitation to the local authority children's social care as required and support staff who make referrals to local authority children's social care - to the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme - where a person is dismissed or left due to risk/harm to a child to the Director of HR so they can inform the Disclosure and Barring Service as required, and - where a crime may have been committed to the Police as required. - act as a source of support, advice and expertise for all staff - act as a point of contact with the safeguarding partners - as required, liaise with the "case manager" (as per Part four) and the local authority designated officer(s) (LADO) for child protection concerns in cases which concern a staff member - liaise with staff on matters of safety, safeguarding and welfare (including online and digital safety) and ensure that children needs are considered holistically - liaise with the senior mental health lead and support teams where safeguarding concerns are linked to mental health - Work with the Director/Head of IT Services and nominated staff to ensure that the College's filtering and monitoring systems are functional and effective. - promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances - The designated safeguarding lead is responsible for ensuring that child protection files are kept up to date. - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff - The designated safeguarding lead (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out the role.
 This training should be updated at least every two years.
 The designated safeguarding lead (and any deputies) should undertake Prevent awareness training. - support staff to consider how safeguarding, welfare and educational outcomes are linked, including to inform the provision of academic and pastoral support. - be aware of the requirement for children to have an appropriate adult when getting investigated by the police.

-6.4.
+6.5.
 Role of DDSL and the Safeguarding Team (Safeguarding Officers- SOs)

-- The Deputy Designated Safeguarding Lead is the Director of Student Services.
+- The Deputy Designated Safeguarding Lead is to be appointed.
 Main site as well as satellite centres have team of Safeguarding Officers. - The DDSL and SOs will operationally deal with all safeguarding referrals.
-All safeguarding concerns/referrals will be triaged in one working day during term time. . - The SOs will meet weekly with the DSL to ensure that all members of the team are aware of current cases, records kept, and lessons learnt from recent cases are cascaded through the team as ongoing professional development. - The SOs will help the LRC Manager in supporting parents and carers to raise awareness about online safety for their children. - When receiving disclosure and doing risk assessment, staff need to record the time and location of the incident and any action require to make the location safer. - Be aware of importance of understanding intra familial harms and any necessary support for siblings following incidents
+All safeguarding concerns/referrals will be triaged in one working day during term time. - The SOs will meet weekly with the DSL to ensure that all members of the team are aware of current cases, records kept, and lessons learnt from recent cases are cascaded through the team as ongoing professional development. - The SOs will help the Pastoral Support Manager in supporting parents and carers to raise awareness about online safety for their children. - When receiving disclosure and doing risk assessment, staff need to record the time and location of the incident, and any action require to make the location safer. - Be aware of importance of understanding intra familial harms and any necessary support for siblings following incidents

-6.5.
+6.6.
 Role of ALL Staff and Duty of Care